Archives of Institutional Memory at Indiana University

-The Archives of Institutional Memory is a digital repository for disseminating and preserving official Indiana University records with long-term, indefinite administrative, legal, fiscal or historical value.
+The Archives of Institutional Memory (AIM) is a digital repository for disseminating and preserving official Indiana University records with long-term, indefinite administrative, legal, fiscal or historical value.
 AIM manages and distributes digital items and allows for indexing and searching of the files and associated metadata to locate and retrieve the items.
 AIM is built on DSpace, an open-source software product created at the Massachusetts Institute of Technology that is widely used to create interoperable scholarship repositories.
-AIM is supported by the IU Office of University Archives and Records Management, the IU Libraries and the Digital Library Program.
+AIM is supported by the IU Office of University Archives, the IU Libraries and the Digital Collections Services.

 What is in the Archives of Institutional Memory?